rnag/medium-sdk-ts/README.md

 [//]: # (&#40;https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#alerts&#41;)

 > [!WARNING]
-> This SDK is no longer supported or maintained by Medium.
+> This API is no longer supported or maintained by Medium.

 # Medium SDK for TypeScript